“A truly excellent counsel”

 Andrew's track record spans a broad range of sectors and types of dispute in common law and civil law, including international joint ventures, oil and gas, nuclear power, construction, mergers & acquisitions, intellectual property, defence, mining and other natural resources.

 Andrew is a member of a number of major international arbitration organisations, including the International Chamber of Commerce's Institute of World Business Law, Commission on Arbitration and ADR, and Canadian and French National Committees.
-He is also on the Roster of Arbitrators of the International Centre for Dispute Resolution, the Court of Arbitration for Sport and the Sport Dispute Resolution Centre of Canada.
+He is also on the Roster of Arbitrators of the International Centre for Dispute Resolution and the Court of Arbitration for Sport.

 A sought-after commentator, speaker, lecturer and writer on arbitration-related topics, Andrew has taught international arbitration courses at Université Paris 1 Panthéon-Sorbonne, the University of Ottawa and the European Studies Institute of the Moscow State Institute of Foreign Relations.
-He has over a decade of experience in international arbitration advocacy training in several countries and is a member of the Foundation for International Arbitration Advocacy's Executive Committee.
+He has 15 years of experience in international arbitration advocacy training in several countries and is Chair of the Foundation for International Arbitration Advocacy's Executive Committee.

 Andrew also acts as Special Counsel to Canadian law firm Perley-Robertson, Hill & McDougall (White & Case LLP and Perley-Robertson, Hill & McDougall LLP/s.r.l. are not associated firms).

-Andrew represents a South American client in a US$650 million ICC arbitration in The Hague governed by English law over a shareholder agreement in the telecommunications industry in Africa.
+Andrew represented a South American client in a US$650 million ICC arbitration in The Hague governed by English law over a shareholder agreement in the telecommunications industry in Africa.

 Andrew acted as one of the first emergency arbitrators under the 2012 ICC Arbitration Rules in a dispute in Paris over an international sale of goods involving court proceedings in Brazil.